 Progressing race equality and tackling racism robustly is one of the University’s key priorities.
 However, talking about racism can be difficult and you might not always know how to report it.
 Below is some guidance that aims to make that process easier, it draws on the University’s advice on working towards ‘Race Equality at Cambridge’: https://www.race-equality.admin.cam.ac.uk/help-and-advice.

-If you need any help working out what to do or how to report an incident, you can talk to the Faculty’s Equality, Diversity and Inclusivity Officer (Edward Allen) in confidence.
-Email him to set up a meeting or call firstname.lastname@example.org.
+If you need any help working out what to do or how to report an incident, you can talk to the Faculty’s Equality, Diversity and Inclusivity Officer (Rebecca Anne Barr) in confidence.
+Email her (firstname.lastname@example.org) to set up a meeting.
 At the bottom of this page is a flowchart summarising the information detailed here, which may help you decide on the route you want to take.

 What is racial harassment